Mount Barker, just 360 kilometres (a pleasant 4 hour drive) south of Perth, is located within the Shire of Plantagenet.

 A variety of accommodation including caravan parks, hotel and motel, bed and breakfast and self-contained units are available.

-Check the Mount Barker Visitor Centre websites for more details. www.mountbarkertourismwa.com.au
+Check the Mount Barker Visitor Centre website for more details. www.mountbarkerwa.com.au

 The Mount Barker Cooperative is open 7 days a week.